Cwantic/Documentation/Python/Classes/solution.md

 Once the solution exists, you can retrieve the acceleration on each [node](https://documentation.metapiping.com/Python/Classes/node.html) for a certain load case number (int).

 getAccelerations() returns a list of Vector3D.
-This list is ordered like the metal's nodes one.
+This list is ordered like the metal node list.

 ```python
 # Python script